-We implement large-scale surveys to examine public perceptions of new low-carbon technologies and their future prospects; we use historical case studies to understand drivers and barriers to rapid social change; we develop participatory scenarios and systems modelling to explore plausible storylines of low-carbon transitions and how these will affect people’s daily lives.
+We implement surveys to examine public perceptions of new low-carbon technologies and their future prospects; we use historical case studies to understand drivers and barriers to rapid social change; We explore plausible storylines of low-carbon transitions and how these will affect people’s daily lives.

-We apply in-situ ethnographic methods to understand how people and technology interact in specific settings, and with what implications for emissions; we analyse textual data from media and other actors who influence opinion, action, and discourse; and we use cutting-edge modelling techniques to capture heterogeneity in how households and firms adopt and respond to low-carbon technologies.
+We try to understand how people and technology interact in specific settings, and with what implications for emissions; we analyse data from media and other actors who influence opinion, action, and discourse; and we use cutting-edge modelling techniques to capture how households and firms adopt and respond to low-carbon technologies.

 We analyse how expectations of change transform into experiences of change, and the implications this has for public acceptability.

 We develop and test participatory and engagement processes that elicit public and stakeholder views on social transitions and feed these into local, national and international decision-making.

 We also engage with the broader academic community to integrate our insights into climate science and policy and apply and promote innovative low-carbon research practices to demonstrate new ways of working.

 A partnership between UEA and eight research and business support organisations in France and the UK, led by...